UVADS/DS-4002/README.md

   * establish data sets relevant to your hypothesis/model
   * create a functioning data science pipeline
   * prepare findings for presentation to your peers
+  * and more objectives that you want to add (e.g. training neural networks)
 * Social
   * Collaborate with peers to implement your project plan
   * Provide constructive criticism